kobotoolbox/kobo-install/readme.md

 - Handle secondary backend
 - Add better input validations
-- Add option to force update `kobo-docker` repo without rebuilding the config
-- Add more comments to the code
-- Create command line help
 - Tests

 ## Known issues

 - SMTP user is "None" in envfiles when empty
 - script does not work when it's not launched from `kobo-install` repository
 - Sometimes, frontend containers can not communicate with backend containers. `docker-compose down/up` fixes it.
+Seems to be only on macOS.